How to Organize Kitchen Drawers: Simple Steps That Actually Work

 Six of the drawers were fairly organized.
 That means 13 drawers needed an immediate overhaul.
 Five of those drawers are shallow and eight are deep.

-We only have one “cabinet” below the kitchen counter.
-One side is for the trash can with space for recycling newspapers.
-The other side is for colanders and my salad spinner.
+We have only one “cabinet” beneath the kitchen counter.
+The right side is for the trash can with space for recycling newspapers.
+The left side is for colanders and my salad spinner.

 What Were My Organizing Goals?